 If the baby is miscarried before the 24th week of pregnancy, fathers, partners or nominated carers will be given paid compassionate leave.
-More details to be found in the 'Compassionate leave policy' at [include a link or signpost to the appropriate policy].
+More details to be found in the 'Pregnancy loss leave policy' at [include a link or signpost to the appropriate policy.
+Further information in the appendix.]